umg-kmr/SWIM/docs/GQ_calculator.md

   - `0` → stochastic perturbation evolution (default SWIM solver)
   - `1` → Fokker-Planck based deterministic evolution (DSWIM)

+- `wi2easy` *(int: 0 or 1, default: 0)*

+  Selects the prescription used for the quantum contribution to the inflaton perturbations:

+  - `0` → Default SWIM prescription: perturbations are initialized with vanishing initial conditions and the quantum-noise source term is always included.
+  - `1` → WI2Easy-compatible prescription: when the inflaton is **not** thermalized (`therm = 0`), the quantum-noise source is switched off and Bunch–Davies initial conditions are imposed instead.
+For the thermalized case (`therm = 1`), the quantum-noise source is retained.

+---

 ### Numerical Controls

 - `Nrealz` *(int, default: 2048)*